cylab/awssdk-dynamodb-kotlin-dsl/README.md

       }
     }

-Like normal collections, you can also build Maps using `buildXXXMap`.
+Like normal collections, you can also build Maps using `someTypeMap`.
 This time the object DSL takes the key as parameter:

-    val hotelItem = buildAttributeValueMap {
+    val hotelItem = attributeValueMap {
       o("ID") { s = hotel.id }
       o("NAME") { s = hotel.name }
       o("ADDRESS") { s = hotel.address }